bmeg/iceberg-schema-tools/docs/link-data-object.md

 ```

 Implementation:
 * No new overrides of the link description schema apply.
-The vocabulary for the edge association use case is defined in the The [targetHints object](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#rfc.section.6.5.5) .
+The vocabulary for the edge association use case is defined in the [targetHints object](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#rfc.section.6.5.5) .
 * By leveraging the template URI nature of href, we support a variety of vertex identifiers.
 From the [hypermedia specification](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#href): "The value of the "href" link description property is a template used to determine the target URI of the related resource."
 In our example, we use two different `id` schemes to illustrate this, a relative URL and an uuid.
 * The targetHints `multiplicity` label describes the expected `cardinality` of the relationship.
 The convention is to use on of ['has_one', 'has_many'] defaults to 'has_many'.
 * The targetHints `directionality` label describes the expected `traversal` of the relationship.
 The convention is to use one of ['in', 'out'] defaults to 'out'.